Seattle Employment Law Attorneys

 A note about recording: Washington is a two-party consent state, which means you cannot record another person without their permission.

 Read your employee handbook: If your employer has an employee manual or handbook, it’s important to read through it and keep a copy of it at home.
-Not only do employers outline their policies and procedures, many will also have a process for dealing with workplace issues that are detailed within, like how to report it and to whom.
+Not only do employers outline their policies and procedures, but many will also have a process for dealing with workplace issues that are detailed within, like how to report it and to whom.
 Reading your employee handbook can answer a lot of questions for you and leave you better prepared if you end up needing to consult an employment attorney.

 Contact Human Resources: Most companies require their employees to report workplace issues to Human Resources (HR) as a first step.
 Besides hiring new employees and managing benefits, HR representatives are trained to help resolve problems at work, from disagreements with co-workers to more serious concerns like harassment or safety violations.
 Their loyalty lies with the company, however, and if they aren’t taking your claim seriously, it may be time to contact an employment attorney.

 Visit the EEOC and L&I websites: The EEOC lists the federal laws and regulations that employers must follow.
 Additionally, while most people think of L&I as the Washington workers’ compensation organization, it also oversees Washington State laws and regulations regarding workers’ rights.
-Reviewing both websites can educate you further on your rights and help you decide if you need to consult with an employment attorney.
+Reviewing both websites can further educate you on your rights and help you decide if you need to consult an employment attorney.

 Do I Need To Hire An Employment Law Attorney?